|

 Argentina

-The riding on the estancia provides glorious views of the vast grasslands.
-You ride through barren rolling hills and along the narrow rocky gorges of the Andean streams, to the tops of the hills where the mighty Andes rise up behind you and the vastness of Patagonia stretches out before you, whilst eagles and condors fly beside you.
-You can gallop across the water-meadows sending the Ibis and Plover screeching, and visit the burial caves of the Mapuche Indians.
-You can ford the river and ride up through the neighboring Indian reservation, stopping to share a mate on the way.
+The horseback riding on the estancia property provides glorious views of the vast Argentinean grasslands.
+You will ride over barren rolling hills and along the narrow and rocky gorges of Andean streams to the tops of the hillside where the mighty Andes rise up, whilst eagles and condors fly beside you.
+You can gallop across the water-meadows sending the Ibis and Plover screeching and visit the burial caves of the Mapuche Indians.
+You can ford the river and ride up through the neighboring Indian reservation, stopping to share a drink of mate along the way.
+Guests can always help the gauchos rounding up and working the cattle.
+Often there are short cattle drives moving some of the herd to new pastures.
+You can also help rounding up the horses.
+The riding is forward going at all paced (when not moving cattle) - if you like a good long canter or gallop ... this is the place for you!
+Amongst the wildlife to be seen are red deer, wild boar, rhea, guanaco, armadillos, black-necked swans, ibis, plovers, burrowing parrots, eagles, vultures, and the Andean condor.
+The area is renowned for its trout fishing.

 |